mystyxx/MTW/README.md

 ## Incoming features
 - more quotes
-- today's featured article in french
+- today's featured article in french (not sure lmao it's not available on wikipedia's api)

 ## Spot an issue ?
-- If you have an issue with the website, please check first if the issue hasn't been discovered yet (cf. known issues just below) you can either open an issue [here](https://github.com/mystyxx/MTW/issues) or message me on discord (mysty.xx).
+- If you have an issue with the website, please check first if the issue hasn't been discovered yet (cf. known issues just below).
+You can either open an issue [here](https://github.com/mystyxx/MTW/issues) or message me on discord (mysty.xx).

 ## Known issues
-- there are currently no known issues :)
+- the website dosen't work on mobile devices (next word/scroll at each letter typed, etc)

 ## How can I use the website ?
-The website is (not yet (?)) available on the internet, so you have to download it on your device.
-You can do this by clicking on the green button 'code' then 'download zip' or by following these steps :
+The website is available at [this adress](https://mtw.paulroux3.repl.co), or you can download the website by clicking on the green button 'code' then 'download zip' or by following these steps :
 - open a terminal/command line
 - run this command :
     ```bash
     git clone https://www.github.com/mystyxx/MTW.git
     ```
-- open the newly created folder and open index.html with your browser
+- open the newly created folder and open the index.html file with your browser

 ## Contributing
 - If you want to contribute to the project, you are welcome !
 You can clone the repository on your machine and make the changes you want, then create a pull request.